-A collection of stories twenty years in the making from celebrated Kentucky author Gurney Norman.
+A new collection of stories from celebrated Kentucky author Gurney Norman

 Published by Old Cove Press

-Gurney Norman is a novelist and short story writer whose works include Divine Right’s Trip, Kinfolks: The Wilgus Stories, and Allegiance.
-A former Kentucky poet laureate, he is professor of English at the University of Kentucky and a former Kentucky Poet Laureate.
+Gurney Norman is a novelist and short story writer whose works include Divine Right’s Trip, Kinfolks: The Wilgus Stories, Ancient Creek: A Folktale, and Allegiance.
+He is a professor of English at the University of Kentucky and a former Kentucky Poet Laureate.
 A native of eastern Kentucky and southwestern Virginia, he was the recipient of a Wallace Stegner Fellowship in Creative Writing at Stanford University.
-A native of eastern Kentucky and southwest Virginia, he is a widely known Appalachian literary and cultural advocate.
+Norman has received many honors for his work and is a widely known Appalachian literary and cultural advocate.
 He is coeditor of Back Talk from Appalachia: Confronting Stereotypes, and An American Vein: Critical Readings in Appalachian Literature.
 More info →